Lewiston oral surgeon cleared of remaining charges by dental board

 “There’s only one outcome that can occur in this case, whether you like it or not,” he said.

-In the end, four of the five board members voted to clear Kippax of all of the remaining charges.
+In the end, four of the five board members voted to clear Kippax of all remaining charges.
 One, Rowan Morse, thought there was enough evidence to justify sanctions on one of the four counts under consideration.

 When the board suspended Kippax in February, it cited 195 allegations of improper conduct with 18 patients to justify its warning that recklessness had put “his patients and staff in immediate jeopardy.”